syedshah94/Parking-App/README.md

 -spots

 NOTE: Changing migrations will require changing MODELS and CONTROLLERS as well.
-It may also need a changes on /seeds
+-May need a changes on /seeds
+-May need to update views
-This is important to keep in mind when we add in an API or User authentication.
+-This is also important to keep in mind when we add in an API or User authentication.

 ## Phases of Completion